pulvreakt/pulvreakt/docsite/docs/tutorial-rabbitmq-platform/create-device-component.md

 }
 ```

-The `DeviceBehaviourComponent` is the most rich device component in this example.
+The `DeviceBehaviourComponent` is the richest device component in this example.
-It hold the `Behaviour` and the `State` in the same deployable unit.
+It holds the `Behaviour` and the `State` in the same deployable unit.
 Moreover, since the behaviour manages the
 communications with the other pulverized components, we defined a communicator to interact with the sensors and a
 communicator to interact with the communication component.

 In the `cycle()` method is implemented the logic of the component.
-In this case we wait for a new sensor read and after
+In this case, we wait for a new sensor read and after
 receiving the result we compute the behaviour function.
 Later, we update the state with the computed state and foreword
 the message to the neighbours.